 If a protection domain is in possession of a capability, each thread executed within this protection domain can issue a call to a member function of the RPC object that is referred to by the capability.
 Because this is not a normal function call but the invocation of an object located in a different protection domain, this operation has to be provided by the kernel.
-Figure 5 illustrates the interaction of the client, the kernel, and the server.
+Figure 4 illustrates the interaction of the client, the kernel, and the server.
 The kernel operation takes the client-local name of the invoked capability, the opcode of the called function, and the function arguments as parameters.
 Upon entering the kernel, the client's thread is blocked until it receives a response.
 The operation of the kernel is represented by the dotted line.
 The kernel uses the supplied local name as an index into the client's capability space to look up the object identity, to which the capability refers.
-Given the object identity, the kernel is able to determine the protection domain and the corresponding entrypoint that is associated with the object identity and wakes up the entrypoint's thread with information about the incoming request.
+Given the object identity, the kernel is able to determine the protection domain and the corresponding entrypoint that is associated with the object identity and wakes up the entrypoint's thread with the information about the incoming request.
 Among this information is the server-local name of the capability that was invoked.
 Note that the kernel has translated the client-local name to the corresponding serverlocal name.
 The capability name spaces of client and server are entirely different.
-The entrypoint uses this number as a key into its object pool to find the locally implemented RPC object A that belongs to the invoked capability.
-It then performs a method call of the so-called dispatch function on the RPC object.
-The dispatch function maps the supplied function opcode to the matching member function and calls this function with the request arguments.
+The entrypoint uses this number as a key into its object pool to find the locally implemented

-Figure 5: Control flow between client and server when the client calls a method of an RPC object.
+Figure 4: Control flow between client and server when the client calls a method of an RPC object.